3mcd/javelin/docs-src/content/ecs/installation.md

 weight = 1
 +++

-Javelin is zero-dependency and can be installed via `npm` or `yarn`.
+Javelin ECS has zero dependencies and can be installed via `npm` or `yarn`.

 ```bash
 npm i @javelin/ecs